David's Bridal: Bankruptcies and CION Investment Corp.

 On November 19, 2018, David's filed for Chapter 11 bankruptcy.
 After emerging from bankruptcy in January 2019, the retailer was managed by a group of lenders including Oaktree Capital Group and Tom Lynch, former chief executive at Frederick's of Hollywood, succeeded Key as the interim CEO in March - it also announced the former interim chief revenue officer and CFO at National Stores, Curt Kroll, would take the role of CFO.

 On June 24, 2019, David's appointed James A. Marcum as the chief executive officer, replacing Lynch who had been the interim CEO.

 On April 7, 2023, it was announced that David's was considering bankruptcy for the second time in five years.
 A week later, on April 14, the company announced it would lay off 9,000, or 82%, of its employees from its stores, corporate headquarters, and distribution centers.
 On April 17, 2023, David's Bridal filed for Chapter 11 bankruptcy again, citing challenges brought on by the COVID-19 pandemic and uncertain economic conditions, and could close all of its stores and liquidate if a buyer is not found within the next few weeks.
 It has now announced to employees that they will be closing half of the stores - the other half of the stores that remain open are the strongest of all the stores.

-On July 14, 2023 Oaktree Capital Management announced it would sell Davids's Bridal to CION Investment Corporation.
-Ten days later, CION made an investment and became the new owner of the retailer.
+On July 14, 2023, Oaktree Capital Management announced it would sell David's Bridal to CION Investment Corporation.
+Ten days later, CION invested and became the new owner of the retailer.